What Pressure Taught Me About

 What I discovered reshaped how I work and lead.

-But as a decision to build my life and leadership differently.
+That’s when I made a decision to build my life and leadership differently.

-That is the threshold I serve.
+That’s the threshold I serve.

 Grounded.
 Deliberate.
 Clear.